 José’s unpublished dissertation “A Pedagogical Study for Oboe of Four Orchestral Works by Maurice Ravel” has made its way into oboe studios throughout the world.
 He holds a Doctorate of Musical Arts in Oboe Performance from the University of Texas at Austin.

 José has served in various capacities at California State University Fresno over the course of his tenure.
 José was Chair of the Music Department from 1998 – 2004 and served as Chair of the Council of Chairs for AY 2003-2004.
 Between 2001 and 2004, he served as the College of Arts and Humanities Representative to the Western Association of Schools and Colleges Self-Study Steering Committee.
 In addition to teaching and performing, José has reviewed Music Appreciation texts for Macmillan and contributed test questions in Music History and Aural Skills for the Praxis Music Test.
 He was a founding member of the highly acclaimed University High School and served on its Board from 1999-2004.
+Since 2004, José has served as a Site-Evaluator for the Accreditation Commission of the National Association of Schools of Music.
+From 2010-2011, he served as Vice President on the Board of Directors of the Youth Orchestras of Fresno.
 In 2009, José served as Vice-President of the Board of Directors of the Fresno Coalition for Art, Science, and History.

-José currently serves as Vice President on the Board of Directors of the Youth Orchestras of Fresno, and is a Site-Evaluator for the Accreditation Commission of the National Association of Schools of Music.
-He was appointed Associate Dean for the College of Arts and Humanities in 2004.
-In 2010, José was appointed Interim Director of the Center for Creativity and the Arts.
-José’s many responsibilities as Associate Dean include development and cultivation of collaborative educational programs with artistic and cultural organizations in the Central San Joaquin Valley.
+José was appointed Associate Dean for the College of Arts and Humanities in 2004.
+In 2010, he was appointed Founding Director of the Center for Creativity and the Arts.
+José's many responsibilities as Associate Dean include development and cultivation of collaborative educational programs with artistic and cultural organizations in the Central San Joaquin Valley.